French shares underperform after BNP Paribas hit by possible fine

 Citi removed BNP Paribas from its Focus List Europe citing the uncertainty, but retained a "buy" rating on the shares.

-"Even ignoring potential fines to the U.S., European banks still need to make loan loss provisions.
-There is a lot further to go, especially if you compare them to U.S. banks," said Jonathan Bell, chief investment officer at Stanhope Capital.

-The CAC 40 index of blue chip French shares fell 0.5 percent, sharply underperforming a 0.1 percent dip on the pan-European FTSEurofirst 300 index, which had fallen to 1,377.20 points by 1354 GMT.
+The CAC 40 index of blue chip French shares fell 0.5 percent, sharply underperforming a 0.1 percent dip on the pan-European FTSEurofirst 300 index, which fell to 1,378.38 points by 1106 GMT.

 Germany's benchmark DAX index bucked the negative trend in several other national European bourses, staying flat after figures showed on Friday that German year-on-year retail sales grew at their strongest rate in April since June 2012 as Easter fell later this year than last.